Franksson/Prison-of-Thornhold/README.md

 2D First person RPG written in python.

-You're being held prisioner in the dungeons of Thornhold after a undead horde has taken control of the hold.
-One night you find you cell door unlocked and the skeleton guard laying as i pile of bones on the floor.
-With the bonepile lies a sword.
+You're being held prisoner in the dungeons of Thornhold after an undead horde has taken control of the hold.
+One night you find your cell door unlocked and the skeleton guard laying as a pile of bones on the floor.
+With the bone pile lies a rusty sword.
 Will you escape?

 ## Running